Resonant trans-Neptunian object: 2:3 resonance ("plutinos", period 247.0 years)

-3:5 resonance (period ~275 years)
+3:5 resonance (period 274.5 years)

-As of February 2020, 47 objects are confirmed to be in a 3:5 orbital resonance with Neptune.
+As of February 2020, 47 objects are confirmed to be in a 3:5 orbital resonance with Neptune at 42.2 AU.
 Among the numbered objects there are:

-4:7 resonance (period ~290 years)
+4:7 resonance (period 288.2 years)

-Another population of objects is orbiting the Sun at 43.7 AU (in the midst of the classical objects).
+Another population of objects is orbiting the Sun at 43.6 AU (in the midst of the classical objects).
 The objects are rather small (with two exceptions, H>6) and most of them follow orbits close to the ecliptic.
-As of February 2020, 55 4:7-resonant objects have had their orbits secured by the Deep Ecliptic Survey.
+As of February 2020, 55 objects in 4:7 resonance have had their orbits secured by the Deep Ecliptic Survey.
 Objects with well established orbits include: